zacharesmer/zacharesmer.github.io/_jobs/Laura.md

 ---
 layout: job
 company: Bridgewater State University, with faculty partner
-title: Collaborator
+title: Software Developer and Teaching Assistant
 priority: 10
 employment-date: "January 2021-present"
 show: true
 ---
-- Design and implement tests and a grading framework for student assignments using Java, JUnit 5, gradle, and bash.
-Assist in planning and designing assignments on topics including Object Oriented Programming, REST APIs, GUIs with JavaFX, and algorithm analysis.
+- Design, implement, and document tests and a grading framework for student assignments using Java, JUnit 5, Gradle, and bash.
+- Assist in planning, designing, and distributing assignments for the classes Computer Science II and Analysis of Algorithms.
+Topics covered include Object Oriented Programming, REST APIs, GUIs with JavaFX, version control (Git and Github), data structures, and algorithm analysis.
-- Provide technical support for and research issues concerning IntelliJ IDEA and distribution of assignments on multiple platforms, including Mac OS, Windows, and Linux.
-Assist with proofreading and typsetting documents in LaTeX.
+- Distribute assignment code and ensure compatibility on multiple platforms, including Mac OS, Windows, and Linux.